Creating B2B content that gets shared...a tech company example

 5. Conclusion – There’s no longer a mandate for IT departments to keep adding costly near term storage.
 Nor is it necessary for IT teams to bear the labor brunt of mediating between business users of data and storage archives.

 With those simple bullet points you have an outline for an article.
 And you’re on the way to creating top B2B content marketing.

-Aim for 500 words because search engines won?t take you seriously unless it?s at least 300 words.
+For written posts aim for a minimum of 1,000 words because search engines won’t take you seriously otherwise.
 Search engines like to see more than the minimum.

 Create a headline

-Next, look at what you?ve created and think of a seven word headline that grabs someone?s attention and gets you found by SEO.
+Next, look at what you’ve created and think of a seven word headline that grabs someone’s attention and gets you found by search engines.
 Potential headlines for this article could be: